mat-sik/booking-system/README.md

 ## Command Requests

+All requests are designed with independence in mind, ensuring consistency by leveraging the at-least-once delivery guarantee.

 ### Inserting new booking

 To fulfill the request of creating a new booking, the availability of the booking needs to be checked.